crcn/plugin.js/README.md

 ### Motivation

 - Modularity - encourages code-reuse, abstraction, and encapsulation
-- Easily drop "bean" in and out without effecting your program
+- Easily drop plugin in and out without effecting your program
 - Maintainability
 - Gives your projects a bit of structure